Sustainability / GovernanceCorporate Governance

 Board of Directors

-The Company recognizes a role of Board of Directors as following; Setting the direction we should aim for and creating a concrete business strategy toward the target, Supervising the execution of business and business operations from the objective point of view.
-Ensuring this effectiveness of the role of Board of Directors, it is constituted of four Inside Directors and six Outside Directors; the former have a profound insight about our businesses, the latter have a wealth of experience in the business management and diverse expertise (including eight men and two women in the Board as a whole).
+The Company recognizes a role of Board of Directors as following: setting the direction we should aim for and creating a concrete business strategy toward the target and supervising the execution of business and business operations from an objective point of view.
+Ensuring this effectiveness of the role of Board of Directors, it is constituted of five Inside Directors and six Outside Directors: the former have a profound insight about our businesses, the latter have a wealth of experience in the business management and diverse expertise (including nine men and two women in the Board as a whole).
 Also, all of Outside Directors are independent.
 The details about them are indicated in the part titled “Information about Directors and Audit & Supervisory Board Members” in the Securities Report.
 The Outside Directors satisfy the “Standards for Independence of Outside Directors/Outside Audit & Supervisory Board Members” as defined by the Company.
 Therefore, we organize the Board of Directors in a way that allows the Outside Directors, who are in a majority on the Board of Directors, to state their opinions to the Company’s management from the objective and independent Directors’ point of view.

 The Board of Directors has a meeting once a month as a general rule.
 The Board of Directors meets to make decisions concerning important management issues and supervise the execution of duties and operations.
 In addition, five Audit & Supervisory Board Members, three of whom are the Outside Audit & Supervisory Board Members, also attend the Board of Directors meetings, where they express their opinions appropriately in case of necessity.